kxz18/Research-Tools/other_tool_instructions/af3/af3.md

 ./env/bin/build_data
 ```

+Put the provided file `source.sh` under this folder to `alphafold3`.

 Don't forget to download the AF3 weights (you need to apply for it) and put it (`af3.bin.zst`) under `alphafold3/model_para`.

 Modify the `REPO_DIR` environment to the absolute path of your alphafold3 folder in the provided script `alphafold3_predict.sh` under this repo, and use it for inference.